pantheon-systems/documentation/source/content/guides/terminus/06-plugins.md

 anchorid: plugins
 ---

-This section provides information on how to extend Terminus functionality and add commands through third-party plugins.
+This section provides information on how to download plugins with Terminus, and how to add new commands through third-party plugins.

 ## Install Plugins